 Guest Houses in Hampi

-Top picks for guesthouses in Hampi on either side of the river are mentioned in the table below.
-The side of the river that you decide to stay in is a personal choice, as both have their own pros.
+The top picks for guesthouses in Hampi on either side of the river are mentioned in the table below.
+The side of the river that you decide to stay on is a personal choice, as both have their own pros.

 I would personally recommend spending a couple of days on both sides.

 Based on my own travel experience, let me share the names of some decent guesthouses on either side of the river.